 Most of these conditions are quite serious, and in the long run, a change in your adult cat’s eye color might be something your vet will need to look after.

 So, we’ve learned that while a kitten’s eye color does change when they start to grow a little older, adult cats really don’t experience eye color change.

-You truly know your cat better than anyone else, so if you notice a change that wasn’t there before, it’s best to talk to your vet.
-And if nothing is wrong, at least your mind will be at ease.
+You truly know your cat better than anyone else, so if you notice a change that wasn’t there before, it’s best to talk to your vet immediately.
+If nothing is wrong, at least your mind will be at ease.

-Taking the best care of your cat and her beautiful eyes is essential.
-You want her around for a long time.
+Taking the best care of your cat and their beautiful eyes is essential.
+You want them around for a long time.

 - Glow-in-the-Dark Cats — Genetically Modified Cats Explained

 - Conjunctivitis in Cats (Pink Eye): Treatments, Symptoms & Prevention

 - Deafness & Blindness In White Cats: Here’s What The Statistics Say